mkulesh/stm32DevelopmentBoards/src/PI405RG/esp/README.md

 # How to setup ESP-11 and flash firmware (on Linux host)

-* Ensure that the [esptool](https://github.com/themadinventor/esptool) is istalled and goto ditectory *stm32DevelopmentBoards/src/PI405RG/esp*
+* Ensure that the [esptool](https://github.com/themadinventor/esptool) is istalled on the host PC

+* Select ditectory *stm32DevelopmentBoards/src/PI405RG/esp*

-* Ensure that power is OFF
+* Ensure that power for STM32-Pi board is OFF

-* Connect an USB-UART adapter to ESP pins GND/TX/RX as shown on the figure below:
+* Connect pins 1 and 2 on the ESP-PWR switch.
+Connect an USB-UART adapter to ESP pins GND/TX/RX as shown on the figure below:
 ![Before programming](https://github.com/mkulesh/stm32DevelopmentBoards/blob/master/src/PI405RG/esp/before_programming.jpg)

 * On the host, ensure whether the USB-UART adapter is alive: